 Is it safe to can chia seed jam?

-Can I freeze this healthy jam?
+Can I freeze this healthy strawberry chia jam?

 Can I make this jam with other types of fruit?

-Yes!
+Yes.
+This style of jam works with other fruit as well, especially other berries and soft fruit.
 If you like this jam, you’ll love our Healthy Chia Seed Peach Jam, our Easy 3-Ingredient Chia Seed Raspberry Jam, or our 3-Ingredient Blueberry Chia Seed Jam.

 Watch the video below to see exactly how I make this fruity spread recipe.
 You can find more delicious recipe videos on my YouTube channel.